A veteran using a fintech app on a tablet to apply for a home improvement loan

 What Risks Should Veterans Watch for With Fintech Home Improvement Loans?

 Fintech loans for veterans carry real risks that deserve equal attention alongside their benefits.
-The most significant is interest rate exposure — personal loans from fintech platforms are almost always unsecured and carry higher rates than VA-backed mortgage products.
+The most significant is interest rate exposure.
+Personal loans from fintech platforms are almost always unsecured and carry higher rates than VA-backed mortgage products.

 According to Federal Reserve consumer credit data, the average 24-month personal loan rate at commercial banks was 12.35% in early 2025.
 Fintech lenders often charge higher rates for lower credit scores, with some platforms reaching 35.99% APR for the weakest borrower profiles.
 Veterans with lower credit scores must weigh the cost of speed and convenience against long-term interest burden.
+A $30,000 loan at 30% APR over five years costs roughly $27,000 in interest alone — more than the loan principal.

 Predatory lenders targeting veteran populations are a documented concern.
-The Military Lending Act (MLA), enforced by the Department of Defense, caps interest rates at 36% APR for active-duty service members — but this cap does not apply to veterans after separation.
+The Military Lending Act (MLA), enforced by the Department of Defense, caps interest rates at 36% APR for active-duty service members, but this cap does not apply to veterans after separation.
 Veterans should verify that any fintech lender is registered with their state’s financial regulator and check for complaints via the CFPB’s consumer complaint database.

 Key Takeaway: The Military Lending Act caps rates at 36% APR for active-duty members but does not protect veterans post-separation.
 Unsecured fintech personal loans can carry rates exceeding 30% APR for low-credit borrowers — always verify lender credentials through the CFPB complaint portal before signing.